-Rome’s first Imperial dynasty – the descendants of Julius Caesar and Augustus – was ended in 68 AD when its last ruler took his own life.
+Rome’s first Imperial dynasty – the heirs of Julius Caesar and Augustus – ended in 68 AD when its last ruler took his own life.
 Lucius Domitius Ahenobarbus, better known as “Nero”, was Rome’s fifth and most infamous Emperor.

-Throughout most of his reign, he was assosiated with unrivalled extravagence, tyranny, debauchery and murder – to the extent to which Roman citizens considered him to be the Antichrist.
-Here are 10 fascinating facts about Rome’s icnonic and abominable leader.
+Throughout most of his reign, he was associated with unrivalled extravagance, tyranny, debauchery and murder – to the extent that Roman citizens allegedly considered him to be the Antichrist.
+Here are 10 fascinating facts about Rome’s iconic and abominable leader.

 1. He became Emperor at the age of 17